ijemmao/workshop-ws-4-10-css-bootstrap-4-bulma/README.md

 <div class="row mb-4">
 ```

-Upon refresh, the first tab within the accordion opens automatically.
+Upon refresh, the first tab within the accordion also opens automatically.
 If you don't want this to happen, identify `<div id="collapseOne">` and remove the `show` class.
 Remember, Bootstrap is all about classes: when you want something changed, you can almost always add/remove a class to make the change.

 ```html
 <div id="collapseOne" class="collapse" aria-labelledby="headingOne" data-parent="#accordion">